DaoCloud/DaoCloud-docs/docs/en/install/install-dce.md

     !!! note

-        The flag `-p` specifies the offline folder to unzip the offline package.
+        The flag `-p` specifies the air-gap folder to unzip the air-gap package.

         For clusterConfig.yaml, see **step 2 of online installation** as above.